franxx73/franxx73/README.md

 # 👋 Hi there!
-I'm Franxx73
+I'm Fran

 I'm a fullstack developer with experience in Angular, SAPUI5, .NET, C#, TypeScript, and Docker.
 I'm currently working on web solutions at a consultancy while completing my Computer Science degree.